 As stated above, ICL has approached 450 key suppliers.
 Some of these suppliers are already included in the TfS supplier assessment pool.
 However, each TfS member is committed to add new assessment and audits to the shared TfS supplier pool each year, to make sure the initiative meets its shared goals.
-ICL's targets (measures of success) for 2019: to add 80 new suppliers to TfS assessment public pool and to add 10 new suppliers to TfS audit pool.
+ICL's targets (measures of success) for 2020 (and all upcoming years): to annually increase by 5% (year-on-year), the number of total valid sustainability assessments for its global suppliers.
+For 2020, the meaning is reaching over 387 suppliers with valid assessments.

 The ICL procurement organization is investing significant resources to engage suppliers, explain the benefits of the program and persuade them to undertake the assessments and audits.
 Many of the approached supplier are SME companies and/or are from developing countries.
 We believe this engagement exposes these suppliers to many sustainability issues for the first time, including climate change.
-Due to the structured gap analysis and improvement tools accessible the suppliers through the Ecovadis platform and support tools, and due to their motive to increase their Ecovadis scores (which are shared not only with ICL, but with all 23 TfS large member chemical companies), We believe some suppliers will start to measure their GHG emissions and/or Detailed energy consumption.
+Due to the structured gap analysis and improvement tools accessible the suppliers through the Ecovadis platform and support tools, and due to their motive to increase their Ecovadis scores (which are shared not only with ICL, but with all 26 TfS large member chemical companies), We believe some suppliers will start to measure their GHG emissions and/or Detailed energy consumption.
 The "What gets measured- gets managed" principle applies here- and ICL believes some of these suppliers will also then act to reduce their emissions and/or energy consumption, thus achieving GHG reduction and Climate Change mitigation up the supply chain.